 Cremation costs on average, between $4000 and $7,500.
-The $7,500 would include a basic coffin, cremation fee, celebrants fee, flowers, certificates and the funeral directors fee.
-What the funeral directors fee includes varies between funeral directors.
+The $7,500 would include a basic coffin, cremation fee, celebrants fee, flowers, certificates and the funeral director fee.
+What the funeral director fee includes varies between funeral directors.
 Items that our service fee includes but some funeral directors may charge extra for are; a viewing of the deceased, a photographic DVD to be played at the service, video recording of all services at any location and online streaming of any service at any location.
 Items that would be extra are; catering for refreshments, printing of service booklets, newspaper notices, a musician or a chauffeur.
-The $4,000 would include a basic coffin, cremation fee, certificates and funeral directors fee.
-Even if it is the deceased or the families wish that no service takes place, Jonathan Hepner Funerals believes in treating everybody with the same dignity and respect.
+The $4,000 would include a basic coffin, cremation fee, certificates and funeral director fee.
+Even if it is the deceased or the family’s wish that no service takes place, Jonathan Hepner Funerals believes in treating everybody with the same dignity and respect.
 For this reason, we still like to meet our families in person to go through the details required.
 We also still prepare your loved one by washing and dressing them in the same way we would for everyone that we care for.

 The time that a person is in the cremator varies mainly on the size of the person.
 On average it is around an hour and a half.

 The person remains in their coffin and it is all placed into the cremator together.
 The way cremators are designed, a person needs to be in some sort of solid vessel in order for the mechanism that places them in the cremator to function correctly.